Warning: Rihanna's Latest Hairstyle Will Make You Want Bangs

 Yes, Rihanna has had bangs before — most notably back in 2007 — and even showed us how to do curly bangs back in 2012.
 But has she ever had hair this long with blunt bangs at the same time?
 We think not.

 This dramatic new look comes at a time when plenty of other celebrities are opting for huge hair makeovers.
-For example, Millie Bobby Brown just went bright blonde and Demi Lovato just dip-dyed her hair neon green, but Rihanna's is perhaps the most attainable in the lot.
+For example, Millie Bobby Brown just went bright blonde and Demi Lovato just dip-dyed her hair neon green, but Rihanna's change is perhaps the most attainable in the lot.
 Plus, the new look solidifies the fact that while curtain bangs may have ruled summer, blunt bangs — also seen on Liv Tyler — are sure to reign supreme this fall.
 After all, if it's good enough for RiRi...

 Advertisement